 It’s this “speed of content delivery” gap that CDN bridges.
 It can speed up WooCommerce load time for all of your website visitors, no matter their location.

-With Nexcess’s Managed WooCommerce hosting, you get a built-in CDN with 22 server locations for effective speed optimization.
+With Nexcess managed WooCommerce hosting, you get a built-in Nexcess Edge CDN powered by Cloudflare with over 280 server locations for effective speed optimization.

 6. Optimize Website Images